History of Mozambique in Timeline

 As of April 2015, The Church of Jesus Christ of Latter-day Saints has more than 7,943 members in Mozambique.

-A 2015 government survey indicated that Catholicism had increased to 30.5% of the population, Muslims constituted 19.3%, and various Protestant groups a total of 44%.
+A government survey conducted in 2015 indicated that Catholicism had increased to 30.5% of the population, Muslims constituted 19.3%, and various Protestant groups a total of 44%.

 By 2015, the literacy rate in Mozambique had increased to 58.8% (73.3% male and 45.4% female).

-In 2015, Mozambique legalized same-sex sexual activity, though discrimination against LGBT people remains widespread.
+In 2015, same-sex sexual activity was legalized in Mozambique, although discrimination against LGBT people remains widespread.

-In January 2017, the Mozambican government selected three firms, including GL Africa Energy (UK), for natural gas development projects in the Rovuma gas basin.
-GL Africa Energy planned to build and operate a 250 MW gas-powered plant, with production scheduled to start in 2018.
+In January 2017, the government selected three firms, including GL Africa Energy (UK), for natural gas development projects in the Rovuma gas basin.

 Since 2017, Mozambique has faced an ongoing insurgency by Islamist groups.

-According to 2018 estimates from the United States Commission on International Religious Freedom, 28% of the population in Mozambique is Catholic, 18% are Muslim, 15% are Zionist Christians, 12% are Protestants, 7% are members of other religious groups, and 18% have no religion.
+According to 2018 estimates, 28% of the population is Catholic, 18% are Muslim (mostly Sunni), 15% are Zionist Christians, 12% are Protestants, 7% are members of other religious groups, and 18% have no religion.

-In 2018, the women's beach volleyball team finished 2nd at the CAVB Beach Volleyball Continental Cup.
+The women's beach volleyball team finished 2nd at the 2018–2020 CAVB Beach Volleyball Continental Cup.

 October 2019: President Nyusi Re-elected

-In October 2019, President Filipe Nyusi was re-elected after a landslide victory in the general election, but the opposition did not accept the results due to allegations of fraud and irregularities.
+In October 2019, President Filipe Nyusi was re-elected after a landslide victory in the general election in Mozambique.

 2019: Cyclones Idai and Kenneth